perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 None of these is especially inviting.
 (The “normalization” approach—[Crockford’s erstwhile recommendation](https://archive.is/8FWsA)—seems the least offensive.)
 It would be better to keep things simple by using a configuration format that allows comments.
+(Heh, maybe XML?)

 # 4. Human Unfriendliness: Commas